bgaze/laravel-crud/README.md

 This package allows to generate CRUDs in a breath for your Laravel 5.5+ applications.

-Using the command signature syntax, it offers a handy way to define the model fields.
+Using the SignedInput syntax, it offers a concise and handy way to define the model fields.

 It is designed to be easily extended in order to create custom CRUD (aka _themes_).
 Each theme is available as a dedicated console command.